Rajko Igić

-He also devised a new script, Slavica, a fused version of the (Cyrillic and Latin alphabet), used by speakers of the predominant South Slavic languages (Serbo-Croatian).
-It was a quixotic attempt to mend the linguistic divisions among the Yugoslav ethnic groups, prior to outbreak of widespread conflict.
+In the 1980s, he also devised a new script, Slavica, a fused version of the (Cyrillic and Latin alphabet), used by speakers of the predominant South Slavic languages (Serbo-Croatian).
+It was a quixotic attempt to mend the linguistic divisions among the Yugoslav ethnic groups, prior to outbreak of the Yugoslav Wars.
+Igić served as the Editor-in-Chief of the medical journal Scripta Medica (Banja Luka) from 2010-2013.

-Igić writes poetry, and he published several poetry books in English and Serbian.

-He currently resides in Chicago, Illinois, where he was, until retirement, a senior scientist in the Department of Anesthesiology and Pain Management at Cook County Hospital.
+He was, until retirement in 2007, a senior scientist in the Department of Anesthesiology and Pain Management at Cook County Hospital.
+Since then, Igić published several poetry books in English and Serbian.